impostorsguides/impostorsguides.github.io/rbenv/part-1/1-a-1-content.md

-I'll start by finding the code that gets executed when running the `bundle` command.
-To do that, I'll use the `which` UNIX command.
-In [my terminal](https://web.archive.org/web/20230314194621/https://en.wikipedia.org/wiki/Terminal_(macOS)){:target="_blank" rel="noopener"}, I'll type:
+If the goal is to find out what happens when we type `bundle install` into our terminal, then a good place to start is by reading the file which gets executed when running the “bundle“ command.

+To find that file, let’s use the “which“ UNIX command.
+In my terminal, I type the following:

 ```
 $ which bundle